vishalcloudyuga/dcos-website/src/releases/1.8.7/notes.md

 - Manual modifications of Admin Router config are not supported.
 If you require a custom certificate, you must run [HAProxy in front of Admin Router](/docs/1.8/administration/haproxy-adminrouter/).
 - Network Time Protocol (NTP) must be enabled on all nodes for clock synchronization.
 For more information, see the [documentation](/docs/1.8/administration/installing/custom/system-requirements/).
+- Constraint validation in Marathon is significantly improved with Marathon 1.3.x.
+Previously acceptable values for regular expressions, such as LIKE and UNLIKE, may no longer pass validation since they are not valid regular expressions.
+Where possible, Marathon will correct the regular expression (specifically `''` to `.`); however, when this is not possible, the constraint will be removed and a warning will be logged for the affected app IDs.

 # What's New